Skip to content

 Sebastian Vettel is one win behind the seven-time world champion, with Fernando Alonso on three victories, although he hasn’t won in Bahrain since 2010.

-Felipe Massa is the only other driver with multiple victories at the track, helping make Ferrari the most successful constructor in circuit history with seven wins.
+Max Verstappen and Felipe Massa are the only other driver with multiple victories at the track, with the Brazilian helping to make Ferrari the most successful constructor in circuit history with seven wins.

 Several other classes of motorsport have tried out the Bahrain International Circuit with the World Touring Car Championship, World Series Formula V8 and FIA GT Championship having all previously raced at this track.

-Currently, the venue is used by F1 and the World Endurance Championship, which has staged a six-hour race at the track since 2019.
+Currently, the venue is used by F1 and the World Endurance Championship, who extended their six-hour race to eight hours in 2024.

 One of the reasons why F1 decided to host testing in Bahrain is because of the consistently hot, dry and sunny conditions.